Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Methodology

 \subsection{Overviews}

-Our motivation is to provide a fine-tuning method which solves the problem that few-shot models inferring the query set is forbidden during fine-tuning.
-By generating a pseudo query set in the fine-tuning, few-shot models can be executed the same as in the meta-training phase.
+Our motivation is to solve the problem that few-shot models cannot update their parameters by inferring the query set during fine-tuning (query set is reserved for performance evaluation).
+Thus, we propose the pseudo query set (PQS), By generating pseudo query set during fine-tuning, few-shot models can be executed the same as in the meta-training phase and also have the adaptation ability.

-In addition, we try fine-tuning the models in a different way, inspired by \cite{Baseline, guo2019new}.
-In \cite{Baseline}, Baseline model is trained under a standard way.
-Then its trained backbone is extracted and concatenated with a new linear classifier in the meta-testing phase, using the support set to fine-tune the backbone and train the linear classifier.
-Furthermore, \cite{guo2019new} concatenates the backbone with various classifiers, such as cosine classifier or mean-centroid classifier.
+In addition, we try fine-tuning the models in a different way, inspired by \cite{Chen19Baseline, Guo19ANB}.
+In \cite{Chen19Baseline}, Baseline model is trained under a standard way.
+Then its trained backbone is extracted and concatenated with a new linear classifier in the meta-testing phase, using the support set to fine-tune the backbone and train the classifier.
+Furthermore, Guo \textit{et al.} \cite{Guo19ANB} concatenates the backbone with various classifiers, such as cosine similarity or mean-centroid classifier.
+We are curious whether the backbone from different models have different performance, and thus we apply proposed LMM-PQS to backbones from various models.

-We are interested in whether the backbone from different models will have different performance.
-Thus, the trained backbone from Baseline and ProtoNet is extracted, and a cosine mean-centroid classifier is applied in the meta-testing phase.
-More precisely, the backbone computes the feature embeddings of each query and support sample, then the class prototype is calculated the same as ProtoNet.
-At the end, the classifier compares the cosine similarities between the embeddings of query samples and class prototypes to make inference about the category.
-Moreover, additional operations are applied to assist the adaptation of the backbone during the fine-tuning stage, including prototypical triplet loss (PTLoss) and large margin mechanism (LMM).
-For PTLoss, we integrate the ``prototype" concept and the original triplet loss \cite{triplet}.
-On the other hand, the lmm is inspired by the similarity between the few-shot learning problem and the face recognition problem.
+In the training phase, we train the Baseline model and meta-train the ProtoNet, respectively.
+And LMM-PQS is applied in the meta-testing phase.
+This phase consists of two stages, fine-tuning and inference.
+The process of LMM-PQS is illustrated in Fig \ref{flow_LMM-PQS}.
+First, the trained backbone from Baseline or ProtoNet is extracted and used as a feature extractor at both stages.
+During fine-tuning, we generate the pseudo query set (PQS) and fine-tune the backbone with prototypical triplet loss (PT loss) and large margin cosine loss (LMCL) several iterations.
+When inferring, a cosine mean-centroid classifier is applied to predict the category of query samples.
+More precisely, the backbone computes the feature embeddings of each (pseudo) query and support sample, which is the $s_{i}$ and $q_{i}$ in Figure \ref{flow_LMM-PQS}, respectively.
+And the class prototype is the mean value of $s_{i}$ which belong to the same class.
+Besides, the LMCL and PT loss (see Section \ref{PT loss}) assist the backbone in adapting to the task.
+At the inferring stage, the classifier compares the cosine similarities between the embeddings of query samples and class prototypes to make inference about the category.
+About the PT loss, we integrate the ``prototype" concept which is commonly used in many few-shot models and the triplet loss \cite{Schroff15Triplet}, proposing this novel loss function.
+On the other hand, the large margin cosine loss is inspired by the similarity between the few-shot learning problem and open-set problem.
 The detailed explanation is given in the following sections.